nelsonchaves/programming-bible/Models/intro.md

 - ROR Queries in Sql

-How many Types of Relationships does a Model has?
+How many Types of Relationships does a Model have?

 - has_one
 - belongs_to